 Notes from Chris:

-The ENVISTAS and VISTAS implementations are fairly similar:
+The ENVISTAS and VISTAS functionality are fairly similar:

 methods to view the scene,

 create a path for a fly-through and

 animate the fly-through.

 The only difference is that ENVISTAS has a method to load and save paths (which looks like it's set up, UI-wise, on the VISTAS side, just needs to be filled in).
 Apart from that, anything that ENVISTAS has (the post-run views) is unique to an Envision user's needs.
 If there's a need for stepping through different time steps for a data set (like what Nik's VELMA stuff does), that could be added as well, I'm just not sure if it's quite set up for that.